haileytapia/portfolio/SplunkStyleGuideContributions.md

 # Contributions to Splunk Style Guide
 {: .no_toc }

-I created the following content for the [_Splunk Style Guide_](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse), the writing style reference for Splunk documentation and products.
+I have created the following content to help guide the writing of Splunk documentation and products.
 {: .fs-6 : .fw-300 }

-Use the table of contents below to access the sections to which I contributed.
+The table of contents below contains the sections of the [_Splunk Style Guide_](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse) to which I contributed.

 - TOC
 {:toc}